oschrenk/plan.swift/DEVELOPMENT.md

 2. `task release` to tag and push
 3. `task sha | cut -d ' ' -f 1 | pbcopy` to copy the build hash to the clipboard
 4. Make changes in [homebrew-made](https://github.com/oschrenk/homebrew-made) and commit and push
+5. `task uninstall` To remove local installation
-5. `brew update` to update taps
+6. `brew update` to update taps
-6. `brew upgrade` to upgrade formula
+7. `brew upgrade` to upgrade formula

 ## Issues